Boro23-wq/my-space-blog/content/blog/csr-ssr/index.md

 ---
-title: Client Side Rendering & Server Side Rendering
+title: Client Side Rendering VS Server Side Rendering
 description: The dilemma related to web page rendering.
 Know which one to choose when!
 date: 2020-08-20
 ---